-‘The Glory’ by Edward Thomas is a thirty four line poem that is contained within one block of text.
-The lines do not follow one specific pattern of rhyme, instead the rhyme varies throughout the text.
+‘The Glory’ by Edward Thomas is a thirty-four line poem that is contained within one block of text.
+The lines do not follow one specific pattern of rhyme, instead, the rhyme varies throughout the text.
 Some rhymes appearing in couplets, others at a distance apart.
 This choice allows the poem to have some degree of unity and rhythm without overdoing it.
 There is nothing over-stylized about the text, this way the reader’s focus is fixed on the poignant images Thomas creates.

-Theme and Imagery in The Glory
+Theme and Imagery

 The main themes of this piece, those of inherent inadequacy, the sublime, and the beauty of nature, are intimately connected with the images.
 Thomas paints a beautiful, overwhelming landscape of imagery in the first lines.
 These are scenes that a reader should be able to visualize and therefore also be able to empathize with Thomas over.
 The sounds and sights trigger one’s senses, as do moments in which Thomas uses metaphor or simile to compare something to “new-mown hay” or an apple.

 The apple is one of the last images presented in the text, but is never described by name.
-Rather, it is refereed to through the line “I cannot bite the day to the core.”
+Rather, it is referred to through the line “I cannot bite the day to the core.”
 It is impossible to ignore the connections between eating an apple and an impossibly beautiful natural scene.
 It is likely that Thomas was thinking of Eden, or a place like it, when crafting ‘The Glory.’

 Analysis of The Glory